Complete Guide to Lace Dyeing Techniques and Color Control

 -

-Occasionally used when lace is already integrated into garments.
+Occasionally used when lace has already been incorporated into the clothing.

 Risks include: